Michael K. Schoenecke Leadership Institute

 Graduation: Institute Fellows will be recognized at the Southwest PCA Awards ceremony.

-The application period for the 2017 class of the Michael K. Schoenecke Leadership Institute closes January 15, 2017 (extended deadline).
+The application will open October 1, 2021 for the 2022 SWPACA Conference.
 Individuals interested in applying should submit the following materials via the online application form.

 The application requires the names and contact information for three references, a cover letter describing your interest in the Leadership Institute, and a brief essay, not to exceed 1000 words, regarding your knowledge of and interest in Popular/American Culture Studies (filetypes accepted .doc, .docx, .txt, .rtf, .pdf).